Convention circuit of delusion gives forum for election lies - WTMJ

 Most assailed the mainstream media and said they instead got their news from people like Lindell and former Trump strategist Steve Bannon, as well as the conservative channel Newsmax, talk radio and social media platforms.

-He now claims he has evidence that China and other countries hacked voting machines to switch votes from Trump to Biden in “a cyber attack of historical proportions.”
+He now claims he has evidence that China and other countries hacked voting machines to switch votes from Trump, a Republican, to Biden, a Democrat, in “a cyber attack of historical proportions.”
 But the evidence he cites in his most recent film, which features a blurred-out, anonymous cyber-expert, has been repeatedlydebunked for not demonstrating what he claims.

 Still, attendees repeatedly referenced his videos as clear proof of fraud.